 This summary of age discrimination law in Sweden has been prepared by Elmzell Advokatbyra, the Ius Laboris member for Sweden: www.elmzell.se

-On 1 January 2009 the new Discrimination Act (“the DA”) entered into force.
+On 1 January 2009 the Discrimination Act (“the DA”) entered into force.
 The DA replaced the Equal Opportunities Act and six other anti-discrimination laws.
-The DA contains provisions against age discrimination as well as provisions against discrimination based on grounds of sex, ethnic origin, religion or other belief, mental and physical disability, sexual orientation and transgender identity, in accordance with the relevant EU-directives e.g. 2000/78/EC.
+The DA contains provisions against discrimination on the grounds of age, sex, ethnic origin, religion or other belief, mental and physical disability, sexual orientation and transgender identity, in accordance with the relevant EU-directives e.g. 2000/78/EC.

 According to the DA, both direct and indirect discrimination on the basis of age is prohibited.
 Harassment and instructing another to discriminate are also prohibited.
 The prohibition against discrimination applies to all aspects of employment: recruitment, vocational training, promotion, terms and conditions of employment, termination of employment and membership in trade unions.

 The Equality Ombudsman (“EO”) is a government agency which supports equal rights and opportunities and works to eliminate discrimination.

 According to the DA, discrimination on the grounds of age, in all aspects of employment, may be justified in the following cases:

 - Special treatment, which is justified by the special nature of the particular occupational activities concerned of the context in which they are carried out.
 Such a characteristic requires a legitimate aim and that the means of achieving that aim are appropriate and necessary;

 - Special treatment in collective bargaining agreements (“CBA”) and individual employments contracts, in order to regulate pensions, disability and survivor benefits; and

 - Special treatment that is objectively and reasonably justified by a legitimate aim and if the means of achieving that aim are appropriate and necessary.